What Exactly Nicotine Is?

 Smokeless tobacco is more prevalent than cigarettes or bidis in India.

-According to the WHO, there are approximately 120 million smokers in India, and each year about 1 million smokers die due to tobacco.
+According to the WHO, there are about 120 million smokers in India, and each year about 1 million smokers die due to tobacco.

 Because nicotine changes the way the brain works, causing a craving for more of it.

-Although, nicotine not only affects your brain, but also affects your bones, heart health, digestive, nervous, respiratory, and muscular systems.
+Although, nicotine not only affects your brain, but also affects bones, heart, digestive, nervous, respiratory, and muscular systems.

 Facts